-It can be very hard to know what needs to be done when someone close to us dies.
-Paperwork and practicalities are often the last things on our mind.
-That’s why we have made a simple and clear set of instructions as to what you need to do next.
+It can be very hard to know what needs to be done when someone close to us dies, with paperwork and practicalities often being the very last things on our mind.
+That’s why Age Space have made a simple and clear set of instructions as to what you need to do next.

-From obtaining the death certificate, to who you need to contact, to arranging a funeral, we’ve got you covered with all you need to know in Essex.
+From obtaining the death certificate, to who you need to contact and arranging a funeral, we’ve got you covered with all you need to know in Essex.

-When someone has died a doctor should be called to issue a Medical Certificate of the Cause of Death.
+When someone has died, a doctor should be called to issue a Medical Certificate of their Cause of Death.
 They will also provide you with a document outlining who is eligible to register the death.
-If your relative has died in a nursing home or hospital then members of staff may have called a doctor on your behalf.
+If your relative has died in a nursing home or hospital then it is likely that members of staff will have called a doctor on your behalf.

 In some circumstances, a coroner may need to be involved.
-This could be because the doctor the person has died earlier than they were expected to, or the doctor is unsure of the precise cause of death.
-If you need to contact the Essex Coroner’s Service then you can call them on 0333 0135 000 or email them at email@example.com.
+This could be because the person has died earlier than they were expected to, or the doctor is unsure of the precise cause of death.
+If you need to contact the Essex Coroner’s Service then you can call them on 0333 0135 000 or email them at [email protected].

 Registering a Death in Essex

 It is essential that you register the death within 5 days of it occurring.
 All deaths in Essex should be registered in Essex, preferably in the area in which the death occurred.
 For more detailed information about registering a death, you can read Age Space’s Guide to When Someone Dies.

 The death is usually registered by a relative of the person who has died, or a funeral director.
 If they are unavailable, then the death can be registered by somebody that was present at the death, an administrator from the hospital or care home in which they died, or the person responsible for the deceased’s funeral arrangements.

 You will need a copy of the Medical Certificate of Cause of Death (MCCD), as provided by the doctor or coroner, to take to your appointment.

 - the name, email and address of your funeral director